 Most people believe that child sexual abuse is extremely rare in today’s society.
 Sadly, this isn’t the case.
 As many as 1 out of 4 girls and 1 out of 6 boys experience some form of sexual abuse before the age of 18.

-Children who experience sexual abuse do not typically experience it at the hands of a stranger; instead, it occurs with someone they know.
+More often than that, children are sexually abused by someone they know, children who experience sexual abuse typically experience it at the hands of someone they know — not a stranger.
 Alarmingly, almost 75% of child sexual abuse is committed by family members, foster parents, or other familiar individuals.

 What is child sexual abuse?